What Are Mold Mites & How To Get Rid of Them

 At last, it’s time to kill the mites themselves.
-Treating the mold will take care of most of it for you, but remember that mites spread far, and they spread fast.
+Treating the mold will take care of most of it for you, but remember that mites spread far and fast.
 Try any of these methods to kill them off:

 - Vinegar: Make sure to use white vinegar (red wine vinegar is seriously going to stink up your house, and rice vinegar just won’t work) in this approach.
 Dilute vinegar one to one with water, spray the affected area, and wait.

-- Bleach and Borax: Bleach and borax are quite different substances, but are grouped together here because they’re a kind of household product’s last line of defense.
+- Bleach and Borax: Bleach and borax are quite different substances but are grouped together here because they’re a kind of household product’s last line of defense.
 They’re both quite intense and must be handled carefully.
-Borax and bleach must each be diluted 1 gallon to 1 cup of water, and gloves must be worn to protect your skin when scrubbing the affected area.
+Borax and bleach must dilute 1 gallon to 1 cup of water, and gloves must be worn to protect your skin when scrubbing the affected area.